Gigi Levangie: Maneater (miniseries)

 Part two of Lifetime (TV Network) movie Maneater was the network’s highest-rated television program of the year among adult women.
 Maneater, starring Sarah Chalke and based on Levangie’s New York Times bestseller, was seen by 2.9 million viewers and averaged a 2.1 among women 18 to 49.
 Maneater's finale would go on to double its ratings from the previous night.

 Personal life

 In her 20s, she was married to an "alluring Indian, Italian, African-American blues musician".
 They separated after three years and later divorced.

 Soon after she would meet her future husband, Brian Grazer by accident at Orlando-Orsini on Pico Blvd at a lunch with a Playboy executive.
 They married on September 20, 1997.
-They have two sons together, Thomas (born November 15, 1999) and Patrick (born September 27, 2003).
+They have two sons together, Thomas (b.
+November 15, 1999) and Patrick (b.
+September 27, 2003).
 Two weeks after her novel The Starter Wife was published on April 4, 2006, Brian filed for legal separation.
 The two later reconciled; however they have since divorced but remain good friends and are happily raising their children together.

-Levangie is now married to photographer Chris Elise, who she met on Tinder.
+Levangie then married photographer Chris Elise, who she met on Tinder.
+On May 14, 2023, Chris Elise died.